girishlade111/Girish-Lade-s-GitHub-Portfolio-MVP/README.md

 ### 2. **Update Personal Information**

-Most of the personal data and configuration is centralized.
-To adapt the portfolio for your profile, you'll need to update the GitHub username `girishlade111` across the project.
+All personal data and configuration are centralized for easy editing.
+To adapt the portfolio for your profile, follow these steps:

-*   **`constants.tsx`**:
+*   **`constants.tsx`**: This is the main configuration file.
+    *   Update the `STATS` array with your own GitHub statistics.
     *   Update the `PROJECTS` array with your own pinned repositories.
-The script will fetch data based on the `githubUrl`.
+You can get details like stars and forks from your repository pages.
     *   Update the `SOCIAL_LINKS` array with your own social media URLs.
-    *   The `STATS` array provides the initial structure and fallback values.
-The GitHub API calls in `AboutSection.tsx` will update these values dynamically.

 *   **`components/HeroSection.tsx`**:
-    *   Change the username in the `fetchGitHubAPI('/users/girishlade111')` call to fetch your avatar.
+    *   Change the `avatarUrl` to the URL of your GitHub profile picture (e.g., `https://github.com/your-username.png`).
     *   Update the `ROLES` array to reflect your skills and titles.
     *   Update the main heading and subheading with your name and bio.

 *   **`components/AboutSection.tsx`**:
-    *   Replace all instances of `girishlade111` in the API calls with your GitHub username.
-    *   Update the "About Me" paragraph.
+    *   Update the "About Me" paragraph with your own introduction.

-*   **`components/ProjectsSection.tsx`**:
-    *   Update the API endpoint from `/repos/girishlade111/...` to use your username.

 *   **`components/ContributionsSection.tsx`**:
-    *   Change the username in the `src` URL for the GitHub contributions chart.
+    *   Change the username `girishlade111` in the `src` URL for the GitHub contributions chart to your own.

 *   **`index.html`**:
     *   Update the `<title>` tag with your name.